lukeozga/personal-blog/README.md

 ```
 docker exec -it mongo mongo admin -u root -p root
 ```
+## Login
+`Login` and `Admin` pages are not referenced or linked by default anywhere.
+To login or please visit `http://127.0.0.1:3000/login` in development environment.

 ## Authentication
 Application supports simple authentication mechanism implemented with express-session middleware.
 Upon successful login, user session is being created.
 Default session duration is 30 minutes or until logged out.